-To explain the essence of... difficult to say... inadmissible behavior of ru-Toyota we need a separate article - "RAV4.
+To explain the essence of... difficult to say... inadmissible behavior of local Toyota department we need a separate article - "RAV4.
 Safety not for all"

-Briefly - at all civilized markets TSS 2.0 is part of standard equipment for any grade but in Russia Toyota left it for the top version only.
+Briefly - at all civilized markets TSS 2.0 is part of standard equipment for any grade but local Toyota left it for the top versions only.

 The most accurate and comprehensive description is in the screenshot from the Polish review:

-Moreover, for ru-version such navigation offered only in full top, support for AA / CP (by no means a panacea) is promised "next year" when antiques are used up.
+Moreover, for local version such navigation offered only in full top, support for AA / CP (by no means a panacea) is promised "next year" when antiques are used up.

 The Japanese entered their domestic market more elegantly, offering by default a plastic plug and freedom of choice of the main device - from a radio for $300 to a 10" TV for $2500.

-In US, the basic version also has a terrible-looking 6" device, but its functionality is the same as of ru-version and the price is about $ 1000 cheaper.
+In US, the basic version also has a terrible-looking 6" device, but its functionality is the same as of local version and the price is about $ 1000 cheaper.

 Some items of standard equipment that are worth to be mentioned (for a Japanese car on the verge of the third decade of the 21st century): LED headlights and rear lights, all power windows with auto mode, TPMS (but without pressure indication), factory alarm system with movement sensor, rain sensor, rear parking sensors, folding mirrors, dynamic lines of the rear view camera, keyless access and start.

 The Japanese logic somewhere is strange: the illumination is most needed for the buttons of the central lock and folding mirrors? - so they installed a single diode in the driver's power window button; it is convenient to turn on the map lamp by pressing the lamp lens? - they made a separate not-illuminated small button...